iancze/AS4012-MESA/docs/assignment.md

     3.3.
 What is the star's primary energy source at this stage?
 How do you know?

-## Part I: Solving the stellar structure equations yourself using the shooting method (Schwarzchild)
+## Part II: Solving the stellar structure equations yourself using the shooting method (Schwarzchild)

 As you saw in Part I, the shooting method of solving the equations of stellar structure ([Schwarzchild 1958](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3087134__Sstructure%20and%20evolution%20of%20stars__Orightresult__U__X7?lang=eng&suite=def)) has been eclipsed by modern partial differential equation solvers.
 However, its implementation is simple enough to expose you to the numerical techniques used in stellar structure calculations.